At a Glance

 Tailor Your CV: Make sure your CV highlights relevant experience in health and social care.
 Emphasise your skills in personal care, communication, and adaptability, as these are crucial for the Support Worker role.

 Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for providing compassionate care.
-Mention specific experiences that demonstrate your ability to adapt to different client needs and environments.
+Mention specific experiences where you adapted to different client needs and how you communicated effectively with clients and healthcare professionals.

 How to prepare for a job interview at The AICS Group